1Dambek1/DamalGPT/README.md

-# Small GPT Model Trained on Shakespeare Texts
+# Small GPT Model Trained on pila dataset

 This is a small Transformer-based GPT model trained on science papers and wikipedia articles.
 The model can generate articles.